 Interpret arterial blood gas (ABG) results to identify acid-base disorders.
 Determines primary disorder and compensation status from pH, pCO₂, and HCO₃⁻.

-Convert laboratory values between conventional (US) and SI (international) units.
-Covers 20 common lab tests.
+Convert laboratory values between conventional (US) and SI (international) units for 20+ common tests including creatinine, glucose, cholesterol, hemoglobin, electrolytes, and thyroid function.

 Calculate corrected sodium level for hyperglycemia using the Katz formula.
 Essential for evaluating true sodium status in patients with elevated glucose.

-Calculate the expected pCO₂ for respiratory compensation in metabolic acidosis using Winter's formula.
-Compare with actual pCO₂ to identify mixed acid-base disorders.
+Calculate expected pCO₂ for respiratory compensation in metabolic acidosis using Winter's formula: expected pCO₂ = 1.5 × [HCO₃] + 8 ± 2.
+Compare to actual pCO₂ to identify concurrent respiratory disorders.